drycc/registry/README.md

 # About

-The registry is a [Docker registry](https://docs.docker.com/registry/) component for use in Kubernetes.
+The registry is a [Container registry](https://github.com/distribution/distribution) component for use in Kubernetes.
 While it's intended for use inside of the Drycc open source [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service), it's flexible enough to be used as a standalone pod on any Kubernetes cluster.

-If you decide to use this component standalone, you can host your own Docker registry in your own Kubernetes cluster.
+If you decide to use this component standalone, you can host your own Container registry in your own Kubernetes cluster.

-The Docker image that this repository builds is based on [the official Docker v2 registry image](https://github.com/docker/distribution).
+The Container image that this repository builds is based on [the official Container v2 registry image](https://github.com/distribution/distribution).

 # Development